 However, for those who don’t happen to travel around with a set of snowshoes rentals are available on-site for an extra cost.

 The Sea to Sky Gondola has its own Tubing Park.
 The park is located next to the Wonderland Lake Loop Trail, a short 5-minute walk from the Summit Lodge.

 The entry fee includes a tube rental and unlimited access to the park during operating hours (closure at 4:30 pm).

 *Note that all children under the age of 12 must be accompanied by an adult and must be taller than 105 cm to ride.

 Another thrilling way to take in the Squamish area’s scenic beauty is the Via Ferrata or “Iron Way” guided tour.

-Offered by the Mountain Skills Academy, the exciting no-experience required adventure gives you the opportunity to ascend the legendary granite walls of the Sea to Sky corridor via a set of metal rungs and a specialized cable-system.
+Offered by the Mountain Skills Academy, the exciting no-experience required adventure allows you to ascend the legendary granite walls of the Sea to Sky corridor via a set of metal rungs and a specialized cable system.

 A guide will give encouragement (and assistance!) with some interesting facts and stories about the region throughout the tour.

 After a quick hike from Summit Lodge down to the starting point, the fun finally begins.
 You’re ready to strap yourself in and enjoy the jaw-dropping views while you climb the granite rock face.

 Via Ferrata doesn’t require any rock climbing experience or an exceptional level of fitness, thus making it perfectly suitable for children 8+, families and experienced climbers alike.